surajincloud/awsctl/README.md

 # awsctl
-AWS CLI written in Go
+kubectl like AWS CLI written in Go